bhuvaneshwari1995/mkdocs_Advaita/docs/datasetup_process_create_subsubprocess.md

  ![SUB SUB PROCESS FORM](sub sub process save and update .png)

- once the required information is filled The form will be updated and closed
+ once the required information is filled The form will be updated and closed.

  The Proces will be created and will displayed below

 ![CREATE PROCESS](Created Process.png)

-If the created process is not seen in the below list user can search
+If the created process is not seen in the below list, user can search in the search bar

 ![CREATE PROCESS SEARCH](Process Search.png)